etiennelord/QuantumCropLand/README.md

 The dataset was created using Google Earth Engine, similarly to the work of :
 Boatswain Jacques, A. A., Diallo, A. B., & Lord, E. (2023).
 The Canadian Cropland Dataset: A New Land Cover Dataset for Multitemporal Deep Learning Classification in Agriculture. arXiv [Cs.CV].
 Retrieved from http://arxiv.org/abs/2306.00114

-The dataset was used to test different convolutional neural network (CNN) and quantum CNN (QCNN) architecture.
+The dataset is used to test different convolutional neural network (CNN) and quantum CNN (QCNN) architecture using only small number of images.
 Sample scripts for classification are provided.
+The selected images were manually selected to express some crop diversity from different Canadian provinces and seasons.

+# Results for the provided 2D-CNN

+_Classification Report (Epochs 50, Seed 42, data division: 70-15-15%) :_

+              precision    recall  f1-score   support

+      Barley       0.78      0.75      0.77        24
+        Corn       0.69      1.00      0.82         9
+         Oat       0.71      0.71      0.71        14
+     Orchard       0.82      0.88      0.85        16
+     Soybean       0.75      0.50      0.60        12

+    accuracy                           0.76        75
+    macro avg      0.75      0.77      0.75        75
+    weighted avg   0.76      0.76      0.75        75

+# Future

+This dataset is evolving.
+Future updates will contain Sentinel-1 data as well as elevation data.